adroslice/sdv-fishbot/README.md

 ### Here's how it performs:
 I have tested this strategy on a rainy day of early spring, starting on fishing level 5 and going all the way up to level 8 across 300 catches.
 While in a small window, it never missed **any** catches, and got ~15% perfect catches on Catfish.
 Unless it was going for treasure, it managed to perfect catch almost every chub.
+On a max-luck day, with fishing level 10 and nothing more than a fiberglass rod and regular bait, it managed to perfect catch 36% of catfish.

 I am still investigating why having the game in fullscreen seems to negatively affect the performance of this strategy.
 At the moment, I can only assume it's an issue of reduced update rates.

 ## About Control
 I set myself a goal of not using Harmony patches for this mod.
-While I've succeeded so far, I should note that the way I'm **directly** emulating key presses through
+While I've succeeded so far, I should note that the way I'm **directly** emulating key presses through SMAPIs internal method has the downside of not working in the background.

 ## Future Plans
 These features are on my radar, but won't be implemented unless they're requested or I find a personal need for them.